Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary: Operational inexpressibility: the structural diagnosis

-\begin{remark}[Scope of the transaction reading] The present paper's claim is confined to term rewriting.
+\begin{remark}[Term-rewriting transaction reading] The theorem surface in this paper is the term-rewriting instance.
 The orientation boundary is a static projection-transaction in the proof-theoretic sense of Definition~\ref{def:boundary-transaction}, instantiated by the dependency-pair soundness license over the step-argument dimension.
-Whether the same schema describes boundaries in other formal settings (coarse-graining transitions in classical statistical mechanics, syntactic-to-semantic transitions in type theory) is an open question.
-The present paper makes no claim about those settings. \end{remark}
+Other proof-theoretic settings require separate carrier data and separate realization theorems rather than reuse of this term-rewriting instance. \end{remark}